I had dinner with Captain John last night. It was extraordinary meeting up after forty years; a lifetime had whizzed by.

 After the age of about sixteen, Simon’s family became interested in orienteering.
 Maps seems to have had a strong influence on both our lives.

-Simon and his wife have four children now aged between 12 and 18.
+Simon and his wife now have four grown children.
 ‘We are split down the middle: three of us sail, three of us do not.’
 But every year he takes the family up to the Lake District to go fell walking, something they all enjoy very much.

 If anyone sees a brushed steel Parker pen on eBay engraved with the words ‘Swallows & Amazons’ 1973 please let me know.
 I’d love to be able to return it to Captain John.